olapiv/rondb-docker/README.md

 It uses the Docker images hopsworks/rondb-standalone.
 You can naturally create your own environment either based on this work or write something new from scratch using Docker commands.

+The printouts in the console that runs the docker containers is the node logs, these kind a lot of informational messages about temporary situations of overload, waiting for a free node id and many other messages.

 The rest of this README file describes the base script build_run_docker.sh that is more flexible, however using this one need to ensure that the development machine has sufficient memory to house the desired configuration.
 See resources/config_templates for configuration templates used by